Uday Umesh Lalit: Family and education

-Lalit was born in Solapur to the family of U.R.
-Lalit, a former additional judge of the Bombay High Court Nagpur bench and a senior counsel practising at the Supreme Court of India.
+Lalit was born in Solapur to the family of U. R. Lalit, a former additional judge of the Bombay High Court Nagpur bench and a senior advocate practising at the Supreme Court of India.
 His family hails from Konkan but moved to Solapur when his grandfather, Ranganath Lalit, began practicing law.
 Ranganath Lalit chaired two separate civic receptions when Mahatma Gandhi and Jawaharlal Nehru visited Solapur.
 He is married to Amita Lalit.

-Lalit attended Haribhai Deokaran High School in Solapur and is a law graduate from Government Law College, Mumbai.
+Lalit attended Haribhai Deokaran High School in Solapur and is a law graduate from the Government Law College, Mumbai.

 Career

 Lalit enrolled with the Bar Council of Maharashtra and Goa as an advocate in June 1983.
 He started his practice with advocate M.A.
 Rane, who was considered a proponent of the radical humanist school of thought who believed that social work was as important as building a solid legal practice.
 He shifted his practice to Delhi in 1985 and joined the chamber of senior advocate Pravin H. Parekh.
 From 1986 to 1992, Lalit worked with former Attorney General for India, Soli Sorabjee.
 On 3 May 1992, Lalit qualified and was registered as an Advocate-on-Record at the Supreme Court.
 On 29 April 2004, Lalit was designated as a senior advocate of the Supreme Court.

 In 2011, a Supreme Court bench of Justices G. S. Singhvi and Asok Kumar Ganguly appointed Lalit as the special public prosecutor for the Central Bureau of Investigation (CBI) in the 2G spectrum cases, stating that "in the interest of a fair prosecution of the case, appointment of UU Lalit is eminently suitable".
 His professional strengths are described as 'thoroughness with the case, patience in explaining legal questions and the sober demeanour in presenting the case before the bench.